 - not a name of other persons; and

 - not deceptive, misleading, or misrepresenting the nature of the business (“GOLD Construction Services” where the nature of business is recruitment).

 How to Apply for DTI Business Registration: A Step-by-Step Guide.

-To register your business name1 with DTI, you must follow these steps:
+To register your business name4 online with DTI, you must follow these steps:

 1. Visit the DTI website.

 Read the Terms and Conditions then click “I Agree“.

 2. Accomplish the ‘Owner’s Information’ form and click ‘Next’.